Fun fiction, fascinating facts, and helpful how-to

 Click on the image, or here to see more details of these and my other published books.

-Sometimes words can be a stimulus for developing a special artist’s book structure to house them…or a structure can be created with no words in mind, but it gives rise to a story, poem, or collection of facts, for example.
+Sometimes words can be a stimulus for developing a special artist’s book structure to house them…or a structure can be created with no words in mind, but it gives rise to a story, poem, or collection of facts.

 Books in progress…

-A Giant Book of Small Things, for ages 10+
+‘The Giant Book of Small Things’ – for ages 10+

-It’s planned as a compendium of tiny objects and the fascinating stories behind them – things children’s parents, grandparents and earlier ancestors may have owned and used.
+It’s currently planned as a compendium of tiny objects and the fascinating stories behind them—things children’s parents, grandparents and earlier ancestors may have owned and used.
 It will include a few record holders for the smallest of their kind.
+Three sections have been completed, and I have plans for eight or nine more. …But I guess they could be a series of smaller books.

-1970s and 80s Trading Stamps given with purchases to entice shoppers to be loyal.
+1970s and 80s Trading Stamps – These were given with purchases to entice shoppers to be loyal.
 If you filled enough books, you could swap them for toys, household goods…perhaps a Kenwood mixer.
 Few people collected enough for a car.

 The world’s smallest banknotes/bills, from Morocco and Romania.

-‘Waiting for Dad’ – a humorous picture book
+‘Mrs Moody’s Eggs’ – a humorous picture book for ages 3-6

 Tip – writing a picture book